How to integrate AI with Zendesk: A practical guide in 2026

 Expert Verified

 So, you're thinking about plugging AI into your Zendesk setup?
 Good call.
-It seems like

 This guide is here to help you sort through the options.
-We'll walk through the different ways you can integrate AI with Zendesk, comparing the built-in tools, custom-coded solutions, and third-party platforms.
+We'll walk through the different ways you can integrate AI with Zendesk, comparing the mature native tools, custom-coded solutions, and third-party platforms.
 By the time you're done reading, you’ll have a much clearer idea of what makes the most sense for your team.

 Understanding AI integration with Zendesk